Chapter One - Decisions

 Lady Jane smiled, "I consider that a challenge.
 You had better get some sleep; we have a long ride tomorrow."

 Grace didn't dream.

 The party of riders took their time returning to the camp.
 Grace had to ride Wolf's horse, Pinto Bean, with Wolf sitting behind her.
 He couldn't put his feet into the stirrups and had to balance, he couldn't place his arms around Grace.
 The trapper rode on Grace's horse, his hands tied to the saddle horn.

 When the party of riders returned to camp in the late afternoon Wolf reported to the nurse's tent to have his leg treated with antibiotics and a stitch applied to the worst cut.
-His leg had been heavily bruised, as well as his ego.
-He now understood what Shadow had gone through a year earlier.
+His leg had been bruised, as well as his ego.
+He now understood what Shadow had gone through the year before.

 Grace reported to the Lion.
 First she had a chance to refresh herself, than reunited with Lady, her wolf-dog, which had been watched by Wart.

 Grace, now ready, reported to the main tent, where the Lion conducted camp business.
 The Lion expected her and moved his finished his work aside.
 He walked with her over to his tent where they sat down at the table.

 "I hear you had quite an adventure."